Wandalen/willbe/doc/version2.eng/concept/Criterions.md

 ![resource.without.criterion.png](./Images/resource.without.criterion.png)

-The `step::proto.release` stepwill be executed by any value of the criterion `debug` in build `build::release`.
-Adding other criterions in `step::proto.relase` or in `build::release` the result will not be changed.
+The `step::proto.release` will be executed by any value of the criterion `debug` in build `build::release`.
+Adding other criterions in `step::proto.relase` or in `build::release` the result will not change.